hashicorp/terraform-provider-google/website/docs/r/compute_backend_bucket.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+The `cdn_policy` block supports:

+* `signed_url_cache_max_age_sec` -
+  (Optional)
+  Maximum number of seconds the response to a signed URL request will be considered fresh.
+Defaults to 1hr (3600s).
+After this time period, the response will be revalidated before being served.
+  When serving responses to signed URL requests,
+  Cloud CDN will internally behave as though all responses from this backend had a "Cache-Control: public, max-age=[TTL]" header, regardless of any existing Cache-Control header.
+The actual headers served in responses will not be altered.

 ## Attributes Reference